About Winnebago County

 Police Departments

-Law enforcement in Winnebago County is provided by the Winnebago County Sheriff's Office and municipal police departments, including the Forest City Police Department, Lake Mills Police Department, and Buffalo Center Police Department.
+Law enforcement in Winnebago County is provided by Winnebago County Sheriff's Office and municipal police departments, including the Forest City Police Department, Lake Mills Police Department, and Buffalo Center Police Department.
 Each department has jurisdiction within its respective city limits, while the Sheriff's Office covers rural areas.
-These agencies collaborate on major crimes and emergencies to ensure comprehensive public safety.
+These agencies collaborate on major crimes and emergencies to ensure full public safety.

 Law Enforcement & Arrests